junit-team/junit5/Prototype-Writing-Test-Cases.md

 ## Method Parameters and Dependency Injection

-In all prior JUnit versions, `@Test`, `@Before`, and `@After` methods were not allowed to have parameters (at least not with the standard `Runner` implementations).
+In all prior JUnit versions, `@Test`, `@BeforeEach`, and `@AfterEach` methods were not allowed to have parameters (at least not with the standard `Runner` implementations).
 As one of the major changes in JUnit 5, methods are now permitted to have parameters allowing for greater flexibility and enabling method-level _Dependency Injection_.

 There are a few built-in resolvers in the prototype that need not be explicitly enabled: